 v.
 Transboundary Movement of e-waste

-Every transboundary movement (importation and export) of e - waste shall comply with the procedures set out in Chapter IV of the 2008 Laws on Hazardous Wastes (Management, Handling and Transboundary Movement) and with the provisions of the Basel Convention on the Regulation of Transboundary Movement of Hazardous Wastes.
-Under the laws on hazardous waste as well as under the Basel Convention, e - waste has been classified as hazardous waste since it is known to contain various hazardous components such as cadmium , lead, asbestos, brominated flame retardants and polychlorinated bi-phenyls etc. The waste electrical and electronic assemblies or components were included in those provisions in Schedule III, Section A. Those e - waste containing hazardous constituents to the degree that they show danger characteristics specified in Schedule III, Part B of these laws are included in List A (A 1180), equivalent to Annex VIII of the Basel Convention, including the importing country's prior written consent (PIC).
-The e - waste not comprising or polluted with the dangerous constituents shall be placed in B 1110, equivalent to Annex IX of the Basel Convention which would not attract PIC unless required by national law.
-In India all e - waste transboundary movement requires Photo.
-The demand for export / import approval for e - waste shall be submitted to the Central Government, Ministry of Environment & Forests in Forms 7 & 8 along with a full cover insurance policy.
+Every transboundary movement (importation and export) of e-waste shall comply with the procedures set out in Chapter IV of the 2008 Laws on Hazardous Wastes (Management, Handling and Transboundary Movement) and with the provisions of the Basel Convention on the Regulation of Transboundary Movement of Hazardous Wastes.
+Under the laws on hazardous waste, as well as under the Basel Convention, e-waste has been classified as hazardous waste since it is known to contain various hazardous components such as cadmium, lead, asbestos, brominated flame retardants, and polychlorinated biphenyls etc. The waste electrical and electronic assemblies or components were included in those provisions in Schedule III, Section A. Those e-waste containing hazardous constituents to the degree that they show danger characteristics specified in Schedule III, Part B of these laws are included in List A (A 1180), equivalent to Annex VIII of the Basel Convention, including the importing country's prior written consent (PIC).
+The e-waste not comprising or polluted with the dangerous constituents shall be placed in B 1110, equivalent to Annex IX of the Basel Convention, which would not attract PIC unless required by national law.
+In India, all transboundary movement requires a Photo.
+The demand for export/import approval for e-waste shall be submitted to the Central Government, Ministry of Environment & Forests, in Forms 7 & 8, along with a full cover insurance policy.
 All shipments should be accompanied by Form 9 set out in those rules.

 vi.
 Environmental Monitoring & Compliance

-The information for developing an Integrated E - waste Management Facility are provided in Chapter 7 of this paper.
-The required e - waste handling procedure was given.
-The protocols for establishing and managing e - waste recycling facility were identified.
+The information for developing an Integrated E-waste Management Facility is provided in Chapter 7 of this paper.
+The required e-waste handling procedure was given.
+The protocols for establishing and managing - waste recycling facility were identified.
 This chapter further enlists the criteria for enforcement with existing regulations.
 Links to access the details for the same were provided.

 CLICK HERE FOR FREE ADVISORY ON E-WASTE MANAGEMENT AUTHORISATION